-When I was a lot younger, I always wanted to be this cyberpunk looking guy with the most advanced wearable technology and fully utilize at my disposal.
+For over two decades I’ve always wanted to be this cyberpunk looking guy using the most advanced wearable technology fully utilized at my disposal.

 Introducing this real-life scouter of the wearable computer prototype that I put together on a shoestring budget.

 Using this right eyepiece known as the Vufine.
-A high-definition wearable display that seamlessly integrates with any technology connecting via HDMI cable used as the main monitor display. worn on the head or as part of a helmet, that has a small display optic in front of the right eye at 720p.
+A high-definition wearable display that seamlessly integrates with any technology connecting via HDMI cable used as the main monitor display for a Raspberry Pi Zero W. worn on the head or as part of a helmet, that has a small display optic in front of the right eye at 720p.

 If anything this is ideal to be used with augmented reality (AR) overlay that has the capability of reflecting projected digital images as well as allowing the user to have the other eye free to see what’s physically in front without being intrusive.